Know your university counseling, health resources

 - Undergraduate Students

 When choosing a college, it’s important to know what’s available to you and fellow students.
-Many campuses – including Daemen College – are working to implement more resources to help students, including counseling services.
+Many campuses – including Daemen University – are working to implement more resources to help students, including counseling services.

 For example, Daemen has built a robust offering of services for students tat support both their mental and physical wellbeing.